Treatment for bloating

 Slowed liver function

 Currently, nine out of ten people have some degree of liver failure.
 In the future, this percentage will increase.
-This means that eventually, each of us will likely experience symptoms or health conditions that stem from a compromised, overworked, and high-toxin liver—whether it's acne or other skin problems like eczema or vitiligo. digestive problems such as bloating, fatigue, diabetes, high cholesterol, high blood pressure, heart attacks, strokes, bile problems, etc. At the root of all these problems is a slow liver function or a high fat content in it.
+This means that eventually, all of us will likely experience symptoms or health conditions that stem from a compromised, overworked, and high-toxin liver—whether it's acne or other skin problems like eczema or vitiligo. digestive problems such as bloating, fatigue, diabetes, high cholesterol, high blood pressure, heart attacks, strokes, bile problems, etc. At the root of all these problems is a slow liver function or a high fat content in it.

 What are the causes of slow liver function?

 Throughout our lives we are exposed to countless toxins and pathogens that we can safely call "Liver Pests".
 Also, we are born with Liver Pests already in our Liver.
-This is not due to genetics, but to the fact that at conception and when we are in the womb, we inherit toxins and pathogens that are passed down the family line, which are passed down from generation to generation.
+This is not due to genetics, but to the fact that at conception and when we are in the womb, we inherit toxins and pathogens passed down the family line, which are passed down from generation to generation.
 This is why some babies develop or are born with problems such as jaundice, PANDAS (autoimmune neuropsychiatric disorders associated with streptococcal infections in children), eczema, digestive problems and more.

 One of the main reasons for slowing down the functions of the liver is the presence of toxic heavy metals such as mercury, lead, cadmium or copper in the body, which are part of the liver damage.
 Environmental chemicals and toxins also play a role in reducing liver function.
 Laundry detergents, colognes, gasoline, insecticides, pesticides, and preservatives are examples of toxins that we are constantly surrounded by.
 It's impossible to avoid them all on a regular basis, but what we can do is eat the right foods to protect our liver and keep it strong and healthy.
 Another reason is that pathogens and their byproducts can also pass from the liver to the gut.
 All of these can be secreted by the liver when it is overworked and sluggish, and coat the lining of the small intestine and colon, causing even more bloating.
-This is because they interfere with all the "good" bacteria that are there, and they also feed the "bad" bacteria as well as other harmful microorganisms.
+This is because they interfere with all the "good" bacteria that are there, and they also feed the "bad" bacteria and other harmful microorganisms.

 Another factor that makes it difficult for the liver to work is high-fat diets, which act in the same way as high-protein diets, regardless of whether they are based on animal or plant foods.
-In both cases, the high content of fat in the diet leads to suppression of the production of bile juices, which prevents the complete breakdown of food.
-This alone can lead to bloating.
+In both cases, the high content of fat in the diet leads to the suppression of the production of bile juices, which prevents the complete breakdown of food.
+This in itself can lead to bloating.
 Exactly how this process works and why diets high in fat and protein can cause this is explained in the book Liver Help .

 In addition to damage to the liver and a diet high in fat and protein, the increase in adrenaline in the body also leads to a weakening of the functions of the bile.
 The extra adrenaline can be caused by drinking too much coffee, a high-fat diet, traumatic or emotional events in your life, or simply a very busy or highly stressful lifestyle that keeps your body in constant stress mode .
 Almost everyone today faces the effects of excess adrenaline due to the dynamics and nature of our lives here on Earth.
-To properly understand how adrenaline works and how to support your adrenals, liver and digestive system, please refer to the book Helping the Liver .
+To properly understand how adrenaline works and how to support your adrenals, liver and digestive system, please refer to the book Help for the liver" .

 What should we do and what should we not do?